sameer/purisa.me/content/blog/binary_g_code/index.md

 +++
 title = "Binary G-code"
 date = 2024-05-22T23:06:51-07:00
+description = "Overview of a new G-code format released by Prusa Research."
+[taxonomies]
-description = "How it works and why it is useful" [taxonomies] tags = ["g-code", "compression"]
+tags = ["g-code", "compression"]
 +++